In this article

 How to track and manage your LLC’s expenses

 If you’ve never tracked business expenses before, it can be tricky to know where to get started.
-Below are some tips to help you track and manage your LLC’s expenses.
+Here are four tips to help you track and manage your LLC’s expenses.

 Establish a clear expense policy

-If you allow employees to make purchases on behalf of your business, it’s essential to have a process in place to manage those expenses.
+If your employees make purchases on behalf of your business, it’s essential to have a process in place to manage those expenses.
 This is where expense policies come into play.

 An expense policy explicitly specifies which purchases employees are allowed to make, outlines any spending limits, and details the expense approval process.
 If your LLC currently doesn’t have an expense policy, an expense policy template is a helpful way to get started.

-Alongside your expense policy, you’ll also want to implement a reimbursement policy.
+Alongside your expense policy, you also need a reimbursement policy.
 This document outlines the process employees should expect if they incur a reimbursable business expense with their own money.

 Other policies to consider, depending on the nature of your business and the types of spending you see, include a travel expense policy and a corporate credit card policy.